falcon-terraform-modules/terraform-newrelic-aws-dashboard/README.md

   - `enabled` - Specify the enable/disable of the page using a boolean.
 The default value is `false`.
 - `ecs`
   - `enabled` - Specify the enable/disable of the page using a boolean.
 The default value is `false`.
+- `efs`
+  - `enabled` - Specify the enable/disable of the page using a boolean.
+The default value is `false`.
 - `elasticache_redis`
   - `enabled` - Specify the enable/disable of the page using a boolean.
 The default value is `false`.
 - `lambda`